Bzcasper/ohmyzsh/plugins/alias-finder/README.md

 - Use `--exact` or `-e` to avoid aliases where the source is shorter than the input (in other words, the source must be the same with the input).
 - Use `--cheaper` or `-c` to avoid aliases where the destination is longer than the input (in other words, the destination must be the shorter than the input).

+## Contributing

+We welcome contributions to improve this plugin.
+Please feel free to:
+- Open an issue to report bugs or suggest enhancements.
+- Submit a pull request with clear descriptions of your changes.

+## License

+This plugin is released under the MIT License.
+See [LICENSE](https://github.com/ohmyzsh/ohmyzsh/blob/master/LICENSE) for details.